Spring in Blackhall

 (by Nicholas Sharkey)

-(Nicholas Sharkey, ‘The Bard of Clogherhead’ wrote this poem in 1967 for Tommy Simpson (RIP), then the Principal of Sandpit School, as the latter acquired an interest in the workings of the County Council.)
+(Nicholas Sharkey, ‘The Bard of Clogherhead’ wrote this poem in 1967 for Tommy Simpson, the then Principal of Sandpit School, as the latter acquired an interest in the workings of the County Council.)

 Please tell me Mr. Simpson, when the day is going to be